 The Redding Consortium had not convened in-person meetings for three years due to the COVID-19 pandemic.
 In December 2022, the Redding Consortium hosted a full body meeting at the Community Education Building in Wilmington, Delaware.
 During the full body meeting, the Co-chairs provided updates about major accomplishments and the status of funding for the Redding Consortium.
 Trained facilitator Valdese West, from the University of Delaware's Institute for Public Administration, led a discussion about strategic planning for the Consortium, during which members provided feedback on priorities for 2023.

-Education Building on December 5, 2022
+Redding Consortium meeting at the Community Education Building on December 5, 2022

 February 2023 Meeting